dentarg/auth0-blog/_posts/2017-05-19-serverless-webhooks.markdown

 ### Lap around Auth0 Extend

-While you can provide your own authoring experience for custom code and use only the secure, multi-tenant runtime Auth0 Extend provides to execute it, the Auth0 Extend editor is still the best way to highlight what the platform has to offer.
+While you can provide your own authoring experience for custom code and use only the secure, multi-tenant runtime Auth0 Extend provides to execute it, the Auth0 Extend editor is the best way to highlight what the platform has to offer.
 Let's take a lap around Auth0 Extend from the perspective of your customers.

 ### Sky is the limit with Node.js and NPM

 The primary programming environment in Auth0 Extend is Node.js.
-Your users can use Node with the vast majority of Node.js modules on NPM across all the versions they desire.
+Your users can use Node.js with the vast majority of Node.js modules on NPM across all the versions they desire.
 The Extend Editor provides a great authoring experience for JavaScript with all the usual creature comforts developers are used to, from syntax highlighting to intellisense.

 ![Sky is the limit with Node.js and NPM](https://cloud.githubusercontent.com/assets/822369/26187871/a193e05c-3b50-11e7-819a-b9b7ae417caf.png)